francescomaiomascio/francescomaiomascio/README.md

 - memory is typed, versioned, and policy-bound
 - memory can expire, degrade, or be invalidated

-Vector stores and embeddings are treated as **access structures**, not memory itself.
+Vector stores and embeddings are treated as access structures, not memory itself.

 ---